unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 A @unikname is a human-readable identifier.
 It can be used to authenticate one-self on the Internet or to aggregate and advertise properties in an easily discoverable manner. @uniknames are private by default but can be publicly disclosed.

-SHOULD WE MENTION THE PATTERN ?

 A @unikname is formatted as follows:

 ```
 @["type":]"explicitValue"